ineffectivecoder/LDAPtickler/README.md

                                                            account
     enablemachine <machinename>                            Enables a machine
                                                            account
+    enablespn <accountname> <spn>                          Adds an SPN to an account
     enablerbcd <accountname> <delegatingcomputer>          Enables RBCD for an account
-    enablespn <accountname> <spn>                          Adds an SPN to an account
     enableunconstraineddelegation <accountname>            Enables unconstrained
                                                            delegation for an
                                                            account
     enableuser <username>                                  Enables a user
                                                            account
+    disableshadowcredential <username>                     Removes all shadow
+                                                           credentials from the
+                                                           account

 Supported LDAP Queries
-    certpublishers             Returns all Certificate Publishers in the domain computers                  Lists all computer objects in the domain constraineddelegation      Lists accounts configured for constrained
+    certpublishers             Returns all Certificate Publishers in the domain computers                  Lists all computer objects in the domain collectbh                  Runs SharpHound-style collectors and packages
+                               results into ZIP (use --collectors, --dry-run,
+                               --output flags)
+    constraineddelegation      Lists accounts configured for constrained
                                delegation
     dnsrecords                 Returns DNS records stored in Active Directory